arielfr/help-in-need-bot/README.md

 ### Report

-When the options appear you will be able choose `Report`.
+When the options appear you will be able to choose `Report`.
 Once you choose this option, you will see a button (`Send Location`) to share someone's in need location.

 <kbd>
     <img src="https://user-images.githubusercontent.com/4379982/43087338-03332c04-8e76-11e8-89d6-f38192143598.JPG" width="350">